-Dispose of the component in an environmentally safe manner.
+Dispose of the valve in an environmentally friendly manner.
 Observe the statutory waste disposal regulations applicable at the place of installation.

-The component consists of the following materials:
+The valve is made of the following materials:

 - Metals

 - Synthetic materials

 - Electronic parts

-- Lubricants containing oil and grease
+- · Lubricants containing oil and grease

 Separate the different materials and dispose of them correctly sorted.
 Also observe the instructions regarding disposal in the operating instructions for the individual components.